Frequently Asked Questions

 -

-Payment is due the day services are rendered and a credit/debit card or health care spending account (HSA) card is required to be kept on file with our secure electronic health record.
-Your card will be run in the morning on the day of your scheduled therapy appointment.
+Payment is due the day services are rendered and a credit/debit card is required to be kept on file with our secure electronic health record.
+You may also elect to keep an HSA or FSA card on file to use to pay for your therapy fees.
+Your card will be run on the day of your scheduled therapy appointment after your scheduled appointment time.
+If you have a late cancel with less than 24 hours’ required notice or a “no show” for your appointment, your stored credit/debit card will be billed for the full session fee.

 -